kaylin239/MicroStrategy/8) Visualizations/README.md

 # Visualization SDK

 The visualization SDK allows developers to create and deploy their own visualizations for use within MicroStrategy dashboards.
-The SDK provides APIs to obtain the data for your visualization and a number of other features to let you design valuable interactive visualizations based on your unique needs.
+The SDK provides APIs to obtain the data for your visualization and a number of other features to let you design interactive visualizations based on your unique needs.

 <img src="./readmeContent/e1.png"  width="600"/>